TheThingsNetwork/lorawan-stack/api/ttn/lorawan/v3/api.md

 | `delay` | <p>`duration.required`: `true`</p> |

 ### <a name="ttn.lorawan.v3.Gs">Service `Gs`</a>

+The Gs service returns information about the Gateway Server and gateways connected to it.

 | Method Name | Request Type | Response Type | Description |
 | ----------- | ------------ | ------------- | ------------|